diaszakir/diaszakir/README.md

 # 👋 Hi, I'm Dias Zakir

 ## 💫 About Me:
-🎓 I'm third year student at Astana IT University <br>🌱 Continuously expanding my skills by learning new technologies and languages<br>💻 Currently learning JavaScript and Flutter cross-platform mobile development
+🎓 I'm third year student at Astana IT University <br>🌱 Continuously expanding my skills by learning new technologies and languages<br>💻 Currently learning Python and Flask for backend development

 ## 🌐 Socials: